strazdinsg/miscscripts/vmset/Readme.md

  - KURS001-group1 at 10.212.169.15, where usera and userb is allowed to log in
  - KURS001-group2 at 10.212.168.74, where userc is allowed to log in

+When the servers are booted the first time they wil automatically install all missing updates and then reboot.
+So, if you log into them quickly after creation (within 5-minutes -ish) you should not be supprised if the VM suddenly reboots.

 ## Deleting the VM's